github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 #.
 Select which GitHub repository or repositories you want to run your query against.

-   - Select **Top X repositories**.
+   - Click **Top X repositories** to select this list of public repositories for analysis.
-   - Click **Add new database**, the **+** icon, to select either a single repository, or all repositories in an organization.
-   - Click **LIST-NAME** to select a custom list that you have created previously.
+   - Click **LIST-NAME** to select a custom list for analysis (see :ref:`later in this article <custom-lists>` for details).
-   - Click **Add new list**, the folder icon, to create a custom list (see later in this article for details).
+   - Click **Add new database**, the **+** icon, to add a repository or an organization to the panel, then click to select it for analysis.
         .. image:: ../images/codeql-for-visual-studio-code/variant-analysis-repo-lists.png
             :width: 350
             :alt: Screenshot of the CodeQL extension in Visual Studio Code.
-The "Variant Analysis Repositories" section is expanded and the header buttons are highlighted with a dark orange outline.
+The "Variant Analysis Repositories" section is expanded.
 The "Top 10 repositories" item has a checkmark to show that it is currently selected.
+Examples of a custom list, "example-list", a full organization, "octo-org", and a single repository, "octo-org/octo-repo", are shown in the list of repositories available for variant analysis.

 #.
 Open the query you want to run, right-click in the query file, and select **CodeQL: Run Variant Analysis** to start variant analysis.

 The CodeQL extension builds a CodeQL pack with your library and any library dependencies.
 The CodeQL pack and your selected repository list are posted to an API endpoint on GitHub.com which triggers a GitHub Actions dynamic workflow in your controller repository.
 The workflow spins up multiple parallel jobs to execute the CodeQL query against the repositories in the list, optimizing query execution.
-As each repository is analyzed, the results are processed and displayed in a variant analysis results view in Visual Studio Code.
+As each repository is analyzed, the results are processed and displayed in a Variant Analysis Results view in Visual Studio Code.

 .. pull-quote::